maxmurdoch/flock/src/pages/products/trainee.md

   title: Flock is proud to work with the leading flight schools in the UK
 coverNote:
   bodyText: >-
-    You no longer need to commit to an annual insurance policy in order to get your proof of insurance for your PfCO renewal.
+    Flock is here to help.
+You can get your proof-of-insurance for your PfCO application emailed to you in seconds using the app.
   image: ../../images/uploads/cover-note.svg
   isShowing: true
   link:
-    text: Learn how to get your cover note within our app →
+    text: Learn how to get your Cover Note within the app →
     to: /download
   smallText: >-
-    Flock’s Cover Note is accepted by the CAA as proof of EC785/2004 compliant insurance, and you can get yours instantly without having to pay a penny.
+    Our Cover Note is accepted by the CAA as proof of EC785/2004 compliant insurance, and it doesn't cost a penny.
   title: Applying for your PfCO?
 doINeedInsurance:
   title: ''